chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-1/index.md

 There is a whole database of free geographic information available, called [OpenStreetMap](https://www.openstreetmap.org/).
 You can get either the world as a whole, or download extracts at different scales, for continents, countries, states and (if they are big enough) cities from [Geofabrik](https://download.geofabrik.de/) and other sources.

-OpenStreetMap data (`*.osm`) is actually plain XML, but rendering these files from a server or even client is not really efficient, because it contains a lot of obsolete information.
+OpenStreetMap data (`*.osm`) is actually plain XML, but rendering these files from a server or even client is not really efficient, because it contains "because it contains far more information than can be reasonably used in a map" ([Simon Poole](https://twitter.com/sp8962/status/1539149356166696962)).
 That's why the folks over at [Mapbox](https://www.mapbox.com/) came up with the [de-facto standard specification](https://github.com/mapbox/vector-tile-spec) for encoding tiled vector data.

 A common way to serve vector tiles from OpenStreetMap data is storing them in a single SQLite database, called [MBTiles](https://docs.mapbox.com/help/glossary/mbtiles/).
 A [tile server](https://github.com/mapbox/awesome-vector-tiles#servers) will serve protobuf files with gridded vector data based on longitude, latitude and zoom level (translates to scale).